GeoTecINIT/OpenData4OpenCities/README.md

 1. Find and install the latest version of R from [here](https://cran.r-project.org/)
 2. Download and install the latest version of RStudio from [here](https://www.rstudio.com/products/rstudio/download2/)
 3. Find and install the latest version of Rtools.exe [here](https://cran.r-project.org/) if you are a Windows user.
-4. Open RStudio and install packages \spatstat.utils", \spatstat" and \maptools", you can use the following codes:
+4. Open RStudio and install packages "spatstat.utils", "spatstat" and "maptools", you can use the following codes:
 ```
 install.packages(\spatstat.utils")
 ```